ajschumacher/ajschumacher.github.io/20141117-well_used_simple_tools/index.md

 *A [short talk](http://www.meetup.com/Design-Thinking-DC/events/216029412/) for [Design Thinking DC](http://www.meetup.com/Design-Thinking-DC/).*

 I work with data, and the tools that are unique to what I do may or may not be interesting to you.
-So I'm going to show four tools that are useful for everyone.
+So I'm going to start with four tools that are useful for everyone.

 -----